Over the years, linden honey has been one of the premier varieties of honey that mankind always appreciated.

 What is linden honey good for, you ask.

 An excellent natural substitute for sugar, its sweetness makes it an ideal ingredient in baking and cooking recipes.
-It is also perfect for drizzling over breads, breakfast foods, or cheese, or eaten with yogurt and ice cream.
+It is also perfect for drizzling over bread, breakfast foods, or cheese or eaten with yogurt and ice cream.
 There is no more need to use sugar as a sweetener in tea or coffee with the sweet flavor this one honey type can bring.

 Health Benefits of Linden Honey

 Use it to accompany fresh lemons with lukewarm water for a soothing booster.
 Or, you can go cold with a nice serving of lemon sherbet.

 Linden honey contains fructose and glucose, natural sugars easily absorbed by the body in their original form.
 Thus, it is an excellent source of energy, especially in conditions where quick compensation is a necessity.